 Birthstones have existed across cultures throughout history.
-Often, these were attributed to significant aspects of a particular society, such as religion or custom.
+They reflect aspects of society, such as religion or custom.
 Modern times reflect these themes as well, as groups have updated these symbolic stones to reflect current tastes, thoughts, and trends.
 Join us as we examine the nature of the June birthstone.

 Who comes with Summer to this earth